Heat-Hawks delayed by suspicious package outside arena – KION546

 Heat-Hawks delayed by suspicious package outside arena

-ATLANTA (AP) — The NBA playoff game between the Miami Heat and Atlanta Hawks has been delayed after a suspicious package was found outside State Farm Arena.
-The tipoff was pushed back nearly an hour while officers and K-9 units investigated the situation.
-Fans were prevented from entering the arena until officials made sure there was no danger.
-The package was safely removed from the area after the police bomb squad found it was not explosive.
-The game began with the Heat leading the best-of-seven series 2-0.
-Games 3 and 4 are in Atlanta.
+ATLANTA (AP) — The NBA playoff game between the Miami Heat and Atlanta Hawks was delayed Friday night after a suspicious package was found outside State Farm Arena.
+The tipoff was pushed back nearly an hour while police investigated the package.
+Three gates were closed while security personnel made sure there was no danger.
+The package was found near the stairwell that provides access to a MARTA subway station at the arena.
+The game finally began shortly before 8 p.m.
+EDT, but many fans in the sellout crowd were still in long lines outside the arena, plodding through security checkpoints that are in place for all games.